neuroinformatics-unit/gsoc/GSoC-2025/movement: implementing outlier detection algorithms (Arismita Mukherjee).md

        |    Week 10        | 2025/08/04  | 2025/08/10  | Implement Multiview Consistency based outlier detector |
        |    Week 11        | 2025/08/11  | 2025/08/17  | Multiview consistency test cases and documentation     |
        |    Week 12        | 2025/08/18  | 2025/08/24  | Any pending work and final project submission          |
-  3. I will be able to devote 30 hours per week towards GSoC project
+  3. I will be able to devote 20-25 hours per week towards GSoC project.

 - **Communication plan**
   Communication with my mentors will be done in 2 levels: